KingsFourze/Epollpp/README.md

 # Epollpp - A Simple Epoll TCP Server Library.

+## Warning
+This project is stop maintenance.
+Please go to [SafetyTcpConn](https:/github.com/KingsFourze/SafetyTcpConn).
+Which is a epoll tcp server similar as Epollpp but `more safety and powerful`.

 ## Supported Platform

 * Linux (Kernel 2.6.17 or newer), but only tested on AlmaLinux 8.6 x86_64 (Kernel 4.18.0-372)